List of Australia Test cricket records: Most half-centuries

 A half-century is a score of between 50 and 99 runs.
 Statistically, once a batsman's score reaches 100, it is no longer considered a half-century but a century.

 Sachin Tendulkar of India has scored the most half-centuries in Test cricket with 68.
-He is followed by the West Indies' Shivnarine Chanderpaul on 66, the currently active Joe Root of England on 65, as of June 2025, India's Rahul Dravid and Allan Border of Australia on 63 and in sixth with 62 fifties to his name, Australia's Ricky Ponting.
+He is followed by the currently active Joe Root of England on 67, as of August 2026, the West Indies' Shivnarine Chanderpaul on 66, India's Rahul Dravid and Allan Border of Australia on 63 and in sixth with 62 fifties to his name, Australia's Ricky Ponting.